-A FLC is composed of cross-disciplinary faculty members committed to working together to reflect upon their teaching and provide feedback to one another.
-The Inclusive Excellence FLC will support efforts of 8 faculty to address equity, inclusion, and diversity at the course level, in the context of ongoing campus initiatives around inclusive excellence (IE).
+A FLC is composed of cross-disciplinary faculty members committed to working together to reflect upon their teaching, take pedagogical risks, and provide supportive feedback to one another.
+The Inclusive Excellence FLC will support efforts of eight faculty members to address equity, inclusion, and diversity at the course level, in the context of ongoing campus initiatives around inclusive excellence (IE).

-- Assess resources on inclusive excellence in the classroom in order to understand the complexity of such efforts.
+- Explore and assess resources on inclusive excellence (IE) in the classroom in order to understand the complexity of such efforts.

-- Apply principles of inclusive excellence to pedagogical and course design choices in (at least) one Spring 2022 course.
+- Apply principles of IE to pedagogical and course design choices in (at least) one Spring 2022 course.

-The Inclusive Excellence FLC will meet (via Zoom and eventually face-to-face for two hours on nine separate occasions over the academic year.
-In the coming year, the group will convene starting in January 2021 (and meet seven times during the Fall semester).
+The Inclusive Excellence FLC will meet (via Zoom and eventually face-to-face when safe) for two hours on nine separate occasions over the 2021-2022 academic year.
+The group will convene starting in September 2021 (and meet seven times during the Fall semester).
 In order to make their courses more inclusive and equitable, modifications of participants’ Spring 2022 courses will be considered over the Fall.
-The group will meet two times during the fall 2021 to develop and integrate strategies.
+The group will meet two times during Spring 2022 to support integration and assessment of IE strategies.

 - Complete readings and activities prior to each meeting.

-- Submit a 3-4 page summary of work completed after the course modifications have been assessed.
-Summaries must be submitted by (exact deadline in Dec 2021 TBD)
+- Submit a three to four page summary of work completed after the course modifications have been assessed.
+Summaries must be submitted by May 21, 2022.

-- Share findings of your FLC project at a departmental meeting.
+- Share findings of your FLC project at a departmental meeting or other appropriate venue.

-- Have the option of providing a poster presentation about your FLC project at the Great Ideas for Teaching and Learning Symposium or a Teaching and Learning Spotlight/Workshop presentation in the CTL.
+- Optional: provide a poster presentation about your FLC project at the Great Ideas for Teaching and Learning Symposium or a CTL Teaching and Learning Spotlight/Workshop presentation.

 All full-time faculty (including lecturers, research, and tenure-line faculty) are eligible to apply.

-Participants (8 total) will be selected based on their commitment to quality teaching and inclusive academic excellence, interest in working within a faculty learning community, openness to making course modifications, and ability to commit to participation and attendance at meetings and other important dates.
+Participants (8 total) will be selected based on their commitment to quality teaching and inclusive academic excellence, interest in working within a faculty learning community, openness to making pedagogical/course modifications, and the ability to commit to participation in meetings.